springwiz/articlemaster/README.md

     The following are the considered factors:
     The NodeJS stack is more suitable for business processes which are I/O bound.
 The NodeJS Event Loop is not meant to run longer
     computations.
-    The Java/SpringBoot based services are heavy weight and have much larger memomry footprint.
+    The Java/SpringBoot based services are heavy weight and have much larger memory footprint.
 They have much higher boot time and are not preferable for web scale applications.
 The Java's model of 1 thread per request fails for web scale applications as thread context switches take most of the time/memory.
     The Golang services are light weight and offer rich support for concurrency via go routines and channels.
 The go routines are light     weight and offer rich support for parellelism.